 Hybrid funds invest in multiple asset classes e.g. equity, debt, etc. There are different types of hybrid funds with different asset allocations.
 You should understand that the asset allocation of one type of hybrid fund can be very different compared to another type of hybrid fund.
 Since risk profile of a scheme depends on its asset allocation, the risk characteristics of different types of hybrid funds can be very different.
 You should understand the risks very clearly and make informed investment decisions according to your needs.
 You should know that risk and returns are related.
 If you want to take less risk then your returns expectations should also be lower and you should plan accordingly.

-Suggested reading:
+Suggested reading: what is asset allocation and why it is important

 In this two-part blog post, we will discuss about different type of hybrid funds, their asset allocation, risk/ return characteristics and how you can decide where to invest.